MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntallocatevirtualmemory.md

 ## -description

-The <b>ZwAllocateVirtualMemory</b> routine reserves, commits, or both, a region of pages within the user-mode virtual address space of a specified process.
+The **NtAllocateVirtualMemory** routine reserves, commits, or both, a region of pages within the user-mode virtual address space of a specified process.

 ## -parameters